aramboyajyan/boilerplate-library/README.md

 A library of boilerplate projects for any framework and any programming language.

+#### What is the criteria for adding the projects?

+Usually, projects are required to have at least 10-20 stargazers and have been updated in the past 6 months or 1 year maximum, depending on the technology.
+Projects can be hosted anywhere, but for now almost all of them are on Github, as it provides very easy and unified way to have a glance at source code, pending issues etc.

 ## Languages

 Just a few to start with: